 Thankfully, this view of morality is changing.
 Those old school rules are becoming less and less important.
 In fact, superstars like Hall of Famers Johnny Bench and Reggie Jackson have come out in support of Fernando Tatis.
 Former NFL player Maurice Jones-Drew recently tweeted: “I don’t normally watch baseball but I’m gonna start watching the Padres break all the unwritten rules.”
 Even Tatis’ own teammate Zach Davies said that the pitcher should have thrown a better pitch.
-In all of swirl and chatter of controversy 24 hours after the event, well over 90% of the people were supportive of Tatis’ decision to swing away and ignore the “unwritten rules”.
+In all of the swirl and chatter of controversy 24 hours after the event, well over 90% of the people were supportive of Tatis’ decision to swing away and ignore the “unwritten rules”.

 So, what does this mean for you in your life?